-Thousands before me have tried to encapsulate Paris and its essence into just a few short words but it is almost impossible to do so.
-Paris may seem like a city plagued by expectations and false realities, however, it really is as enchanting as they say – but I do admit it took me a few trips for me to really enjoy the charm of the City of Lights.
+Thousands of writers have tried to encapsulate Paris and its essence into just a few short words, but it is almost impossible to do so.
+Paris may seem like a city plagued by expectations and false realities; however, it really is as enchanting as they say – but I do admit it took me a few trips for me to really enjoy the charm of the City of Lights.

-There’s no denying Paris is huge – it can be a bit overwhelming, but also thrilling.
+There’s no denying Paris is huge and can be overwhelming but also thrilling.
 People from all over the world flock to the aesthetic streets – tourists and students alike.
 As a large capital city, Paris is home to many expats and international students from all over Europe and beyond.
 You won’t have trouble meeting new people while studying abroad there.

 Brimming with priceless troves of art, decadent cuisine, rich history, and magic – Paris has it all and more.
 There are endless things to do, and you’ll never run out of ideas for what to do outside the classroom.

-As one of the most popular study-abroad destinations in Europe, Paris has many well-established companies and programs that offer courses to international students making it not only a beautiful place to study but also an academically enriching one.
+As one of the most popular study-abroad destinations in Europe, Paris has many well-established companies and programs that offer courses to international students, making it a beautiful place to study and an academically enriching one.

 If you’re unsure about Paris, check out the other best cities to study abroad in France.

 Popular study abroad programs in Paris: